DesignA-Electronics/package-builder/README.txt

 To build a package:
 ./update_package <package_name>
+This is done as a normal user - builds don't require root access generally, only the final assembly of the root filesystem requires this (as /dev files & mknod require it)
+If the package is already partially built, this will still run the configure, make & make install processes

 To add a new package:
 Create a new file in the 'scripts' directory, with the name of the package.
-This script should download, unpack, compile & install the package as apporiate, and call the 'build_package' helper macro to build its final package output
+This script should download, unpack, compile & install the package as apporiate, and call the 'build_package' helper macro to build its final package output.
+Add the new package to the bottom of full_packages_list so that it will be automatically built by the update_all_packages script

 The following variables are used by the 'do_generic' function: